 Photo By Stephanie Velez

 Postpone…?!
 Cancel…?!
-While postponing or cancelling your wedding is probably something that you never dreamed of doing, suddenly many couples are left with no choice but to do so.
+While you may have never thought of having to postpone your wedding, suddenly many couples are left with no choice but to do so.
 The COVID-19 pandemic has shaken the whole world and has caused us all to adjust to a new way of living what seems like overnight.
 Quarantined to our homes, stocking up on essentials, and cancelling all plans until further notice.

 For most people these shifts are bizarre, unsettling, and abrupt, but for couples who planned to be married this spring and summer season these changes can feel downright devastating.
 After months of planning and envisioning your big day to have the rug pulled from beneath your feet weeks and for some even days before you walk down the aisle is unprecedented to say the least.